Defrost pandan leaves (if frozen) and clean leaves under running water.

 In another large mixing bowl, beat the eggs together.
 Then, add the coconut cream, pandan extract, and oil.

 Sift the dry ingredients into the wet ingredients mixing bowl and fold carefully to prevent from over mixing the batter.
 Your batter should be slightly thick and have lumps left over.
+If you're using artificial pandan extract, and want the batter to be more green at this point you can add 1-2 more drops and mix the batter again.

 Let the batter rest for at least one hour, this improves the dough texture.
 If you're only resting one hour, leaving on the counter is fine, but you can rest it in the fridge in an air-tight container for up to a week and the batter will still be good.